-In a region so famous for wine, it should come as no surprise that Bordeaux city is a great place for dining as well.
+In a region so famous for wine, it should come as no surprise that Bordeaux city is a great place for food and wine lovers to eat and drink well.

-While Paris and Lyon may get the foodie reputations in France, Bordeaux is rapidly making a name for itself.
+While Paris and Lyon may get the foodie reputations in France, Bordeaux is rapidly making a name for itself on the dining scene.

-The city fully encompasses that joie de vivre, or the enjoyment of life.
-Bordeaux is full of young people that truly are enjoying their lives and the city that they’re in.
+The city fully encompasses that joie de vivre, or the enjoyment of life that is so completely French.
+Bordeaux is full of people that truly are enjoying their lives and the city that they’re in.

 It’s exciting.
 And it’s delicious.

 If fine dining is what you’re after, you’ll have a few options in Bordeaux.
-The city boasts five restaurants with Michelin stars.
-One of which is Le Pressoir d’Argent by celebrity Chef Gordon Ramsey.
+The city boasts 12 restaurants with Michelin stars.
+One of which is Le Pressoir d’Argent a two-star by celebrity Chef Gordon Ramsey.

 In my opinion, however, it’s not the fine dining that makes Bordeaux stand out.

 It’s the more casual, yet elegant, takes on the bistro that make this city special.
 They’re accessible, fine dining experiences.
-They’re super relaxed, yet very refined.
+They’re super relaxed, yet the food is very refined.

 They’re also popular, so be sure to book ahead so you don’t get turned away.